 Pros: Extremely easy installation on PC, automatically scans for media, scans iTunes library and uses XML info.
 Good walkthrough to assist in changing file locations.

-Cons: Not very flattering in terms of looks, this includes logo to the music screen saver.
-Slow load time, even for pictures (I am picky with this one).
+Cons: Not very flattering in terms of looks.
+This includes the logo and the music screen saver.
+It has slow load times, even for pictures (I am picky with this one).
 You have to wait a minute for all files to be accessed and loaded.
-This is true of all, but Chaneru was a bit too slow for my liking.
+This is true for all the services, but Chaneru was a bit too slow for my liking.

 Cost: $1 one time fee

 Pros: This could easily be the best, but it isn't quite there yet.
-RoConnect will actually use databases (IMDB for example) and create an info sheet and generate thumbnail for you instead of having to manually do it.
-Obviously the cost is another.
+RoConnect will actually use databases (IMDB for example) and create an info sheet and generate thumbnails for you instead of having to manually do it.
+Obviously the cost is another plus.
 I love the look and feel of the menu and website.
-There is quite a bit of documentation and help available, including a facebook support page.
+There is quite a bit of documentation and help available, including a Facebook support page.

 Cons: Uses WAMP for a server, which is not a bad thing but may require you to be a bit more familiar with technology.
 I experienced multiple problems, including a port problem when Skype is running.
-RoConnect causes my PC to freeze, and subsequently my roku player to seize up during playback of videos.
+RoConnect causes my PC to freeze, and subsequently my Roku player to seize up during playback of videos.
 I find this strange considering the file size to be well under 1gb.
-There are just a few kinks that if they could be worked out I would hands down use this program.
+There are just a few kinks.
+If they could be worked out, I would hands down use this program.
 It very well could be in the way RoConnect utilizes WAMP that causes the problems.